-During these unprecedented times, Friends Select School will be guided by its mission, which has withstood the test of time, to work to achieve balance between the needs of individuals and our community, in an atmosphere of cooperation and concern for the betterment of all.
+During these unprecedented times, Friends Select School is guided by its mission, which has withstood the test of time, to work to achieve balance between the needs of individuals and our community, in an atmosphere of cooperation and concern for the betterment of all.
 We value the rich diversity of our urban setting and the opportunities and challenges it provides for the education of our students.
-Since the spring, we have been deeply engaged in making careful preparations for the coming school year in response to the realities of COVID-19.
+For the 2020-21 school year, we have implemented numerous health and safety protocols in response to the realities of COVID-19.
 Our planning is guided by our Quaker values and profound care for our community, and centers around prioritizing health and safety, preserving interpersonal connections, and maximizing flexibility.
-We are planning to open our building for the first day of the 2020-21 school year on September 8 as scheduled, with an emphasis on mitigating risk through the implementation of safety protocols, and by reducing foot traffic and minimizing movement within the building.
-All of our planning remains fluid, as we consider developments in regard to the pandemic and recommendations from health officials.

 Options for Families

-By investing in additional professional development in online instruction for our faculty this summer and with the hiring of a director of educational technology, Mary Beth Hertz, we are continuing to refine and enhance iSelectLearning.
-Because we know there are members of our community who may have extenuating circumstances and varying levels of comfort with returning to school, we are offering all families the option to choose iSelectLearning for their student over in-person instruction on a quarterly basis if they are not comfortable returning to the building.
-If you opt for iSelectLearning over in-person instruction, please notify your child’s division director in writing prior to August 15.
-Once the school year starts, if a family would like to change from in-person learning to iSelectLearning or vice versa, they must get their request approved by the director or associate director of their child’s division.
+By investing in additional professional development in online instruction for our faculty and with the hiring of a director of educational technology, Mary Beth Hertz, we are continuing to refine and enhance iSelectLearning.
+Because we know there are members of our community who may have extenuating circumstances and varying levels of comfort with attending school in-person, we are offering all families the option to choose iSelectLearning for their student over in-person instruction on a quarterly basis if they are not comfortable being in the building.
+If you opt for iSelectLearning over in-person instruction, please notify your child’s division director in writing.
+If a family would like to change from in-person learning to iSelectLearning or vice versa, they must get their request approved by the director or associate director of their child’s division.
 (This does not apply to a family whose child needs to stay home because of illness or a possible contact with someone with COVID-19.
 In that situation, a child would switch to iSelectLearning on a short-term basis.)

-We understand a range of emotions and complexity of concerns that may arise during this challenging transition to start the school year, and will likely be present at times as the school year continues.
+We understand a range of emotions and complexity of concerns that may arise during this school year.
 We are committed to accommodating and supporting our families, and we hope that our thorough planning will mitigate risk and help assuage anxieties as much as possible.
 This section of our website provides both health and safety recommendations and information about returning to Friends Select’s building for the 2020-21 school year.
 Please check back often for updates.

 ADDITIONAL RESOURCES AND QUESTIONS